• What is Copywriting?

 Will there be some people who opt not to hire you?
 Of course.
 There will always be people who don’t buy the things they need to buy.
 But that’s part of the reason you have to be so keyed into your target audience—the exact right people for you will be much more likely to purchase.

 Your turn!
-How do you answer those four questions?
+What are your answers those four questions?
 Let us know in the comments below!

 Interested in Copywriting?
 Get our Free Video Training!